rasmusdriving/agentic_chat/DOCUMENTATION.md

 *   **`src/popup/popup.ts`**:
     *   Initializes the UI state based on data loaded from `chrome.storage.local` (`loadApiKeyStatus`, `loadSelectedModel`, `loadChatHistory`, `loadTranscriptionState`).
     *   Handles user input (text, image drop, button clicks).
-    *   Displays appropriate UI for transcription state (`requestDiv`, `loadingDiv`, `resultDiv`, `errorDiv`).
+    *   Displays appropriate UI elements based on state: `#transcription-loading-notification` during transcription, `#transcription-notification` bar upon completion, `#error-message`, `#no-key-message`.
+    *   Manages the `transcriptionContextPending` flag to track if the user clicked "Attach" on the notification bar.
     *   Renders the chat history (`renderChatHistory`).
-    *   Manages the streaming display of AI responses (`createAiMessagePlaceholder`, `appendToCurrentAiMessage`, `finalizeAiMessage`).
+    *   Manages the streaming display of AI responses.
-    *   Sends user messages and transcription action requests to the background script.
+    *   Sends user messages to the background script (`handleSendMessage`), prepending transcription context (`prepareContentForApi`) if `transcriptionContextPending` is true.
     *   Listens for messages from the background script (`addAiChatChunk`, `endAiChatStream`, `chatError`, `updatePopupState`, etc.) and updates the UI accordingly.
     *   Saves chat history and selected model to `chrome.storage.local`.
-    *   Potentially loads `lastSelectedText` from storage to pre-fill chat input when opened after text selection.
+    *   Handles selected text context loading and prepping.
 *   **`src/options/options.ts`**:
     *   Provides UI for entering the Groq API key.
     *   Saves the key to `chrome.storage.local` upon user confirmation.